jmpb/fgas-widget/README.md

 ### [Tailwind](https://tailwindcss.com/)

 Tailwind allows quick use of styles, input is taken from CSS, HTML and JS files in the `app` folder as defined in the `tailwind.config.js` file.
+When the CSS is compiled, it will build the Tailwind relevant classes that are used and output them to the `app/css/fgas.css` file.

 Tailwind build command: